 You may have noticed the growing number of businesses that allow customers to pre-order products before their official release.
 These businesses aren’t just doing this to generate more buzz.
 Pre-ordering also helps the business in at least two additional ways: First, it gives the business revenue to begin paying back their vendors well before the full payment’s due date.
 Second, pre-ordering gives the business valuable data in regards to demand for the actual release.
 The number of pre-orders provides an estimate for the amount of inventory the business needs to satisfy the upcoming demand.

-Businesses looking to improve demand forecasting should therefore consider the pre-ordering model.
+Businesses looking to improve demand forecasting should, therefore, consider the pre-ordering model.
 You can offer customers discounts, freebies, or early access to future releases.
 Some vendors might even offer discounts for early payments from pre-order revenue.

 Streamline Accounts Payable Processes

 Great trade credit management ultimately comes down to paying your vendors as quickly as possible but not so quickly that it hurts your cash flow.
-This becomes much easier when you streamline your accounts payable process, or the process of paying your vendors.
-Numerous software tools can help you pay bills by due date, keep track of each vendor’s discount policies, and most importantly, never forget to pay on time.
+This becomes much easier when you streamline your accounts payable process or the process of paying your vendors.
+Numerous software tools can help you pay bills by the due date, keep track of each vendor’s discount policies, and most importantly, never forget to pay on time.